 Benefits for private duty nursing services are provided for an illness or injury that the Insurer's Utilization Review Program determines to be of such a nature and complexity that the skilled nursing services could not be provided by the hospital's nursing staff.
 A shift of eight (8) continuous hours or more is required for private duty nursing services.
 Benefits are also provided for nursing services in the home for illness or injury that the Insurer's Utilization Review Program determines to require the skills of an RN or LPN.
-Benefits for nursing services provided in an enrollee's home must be approved by the Insurer's Utilization Review Program in lieu of hospitalization.
+Benefits for nursing services provided in an enrollee's home must be approved by the UM/QIO or designee Insurer's Utilization Review Program-in lieu of hospitalization.
 Benefits for nursing services are limited to ten thousand dollars and zero cents (\$10,000.00) annually.
 (This limit does not apply to nurse practitioner services.)
 No nursing benefits are provided for:

-- (1) Services of a nurse who ordinarily lives in the child's home or is a member of the child's family; - (2) Services of an aide, orderly or sitter; or - (3) Nursing services provided in a Personal Care Facility.
+- (1) Services of a nurse who ordinarily lives in the child's home or is a member of the child's family; - (2) Services of an aide, orderly or sitter; or - (3) Nursing services provided in a Personal Care Facility long-term care facility or inpatient hospital.

-Benefits are provided for confinement in a skilled nursing facility for up to sixty (60) days per benefit period, subject to utilization management requirements.
+Benefits are provided for confinement in a skilled nursing facility for up to sixty (60) days per benefit period, January 1 to December, 31, subject to utilization management requirements.

-6.2.16.
-Abortion only if necessary to save the life of the mother or if the pregnancy is the result of an act of rape or incest (Section 2110(a)(16)
+6.2.16. \square Abortion only if necessary to save the life of the mother or if the pregnancy is the result of an act of rape or incest (Section 2110(a)(16)

-Benefits are allowed for elective abortion only when documented to be medically necessary in order to preserve the life or physical health of the mother.
+Benefits are allowed for elective abortion only when documented to be medically necessary within the limits of federal and state law. in order to preserve the life or physical health of the mother.